sirrazor05/cloud/data_analyst/sql.md

 ```sql
 SELECT * FROM orders INNER JOIN customers ON orders.customer_id = customers.id;
 ```

+### What is a CROSS JOIN? <a name="cross-join"></a>

+A CROSS JOIN returns the Cartesian product of two tables — meaning every row from the first table is combined with every row from the second.

+- If Table A has 3 rows and Table B has 4 rows, the result will have 3 × 4 = 12 rows.
+- It does not require any ON condition.

+### What Is a Foreign Key Constraint and How Does It Ensure Referential Integrity?<a name="foreign-key"></a>

+A foreign key ensures that a value in one table matches a primary key in another, preventing invalid references and maintaining consistent relationships between tables.

+###  What Is a Surrogate Key vs Natural Key?
+When Would You Use Each?<a name="surrogate-vs-natural-key"></a>

+- **Natural key:** Uses real-world data (like email) as the primary key.
+- **Surrogate key:** Artificial key (e.g., auto-increment ID) with no business meaning.

+Surrogate keys are preferred for flexibility and stability.

 ### What is the difference between WHERE and HAVING? <a name="where_having"></a>